AussieGamblingHub/Best-Online-Casino-Australia-2025-Top-5-Real-Money-Sites/README.md

 - **Wager-free spins**: Winnings credited as cash with no playthrough requirements
 - **Daily/weekly free spins**: Regular promotions for existing players

 JACKBIT offers 100 wager-free spins as part of their package, providing exceptional value for Australian players.
-Many online casinos in Australia offer similar free spin bonuses.
+Many online casinos in Australia provides similar free spin bonuses.

 ### Cashback and Reload Bonuses